The Lionhead is recognized by the BRC (British Rabbit Council) and very recently by the ARBA (American Rabbit Breeders Association).

 Siamese Sable (Brown Eyes)

-The surface colour is to be a rich sepia brown on the head, ears, back, outside of legs, and top of the tail.
-The surface colour will fade to a lighter sepia on the sides, chest, belly, inside of legs, and underside of the tail.
-The dark face colour is to fade from the eyes to the jaws and all blending of colour is to be gradual and free from blotched or streaks.
-The undercolour will be slightly lighter than the surface colour.
+The surface color is to be a rich sepia brown on the head, ears, back, outside of legs, and top of the tail.
+The surface color will fade to a lighter sepia on the sides, chest, belly, inside of legs, and underside of the tail.
+The dark face color is to fade from the eyes to the jaws and all blending of color is to be gradual and free from blotched or streaks.
+The under color will be slightly lighter than the surface color.

 Newborns will NOT be the dark rich color of the adults.
-They will be a light brown mocha colour.
-Almost a silvery colour with a brown tinge.
+They will be a light brown mocha color.
+Almost a silvery color with a brown tinge.

 Tortoise (Brown Eyes)

 Newborns will be orange on their back and head with dark flanks and dark insides and outsides of the ears.
-With the exception of the dark ears they will look like orange babies.
+Except for the dark ears, they will look like orange babies.